Admissions, Advising and Transfer FAQ

 - Can I drop and add courses after the term begins?

-Placement Testing & The Online Pre-Advising Session
+Placement Testing and the Online Pre-Advising Session

 Courses, Programs and Graduation